Super Bowl XLI: Indianapolis Colts

 In 2005, the Colts' defense improved, making the team the clear favorites in the NFL.
 They won the first 13 games of the season and finished with a 14–2 record, while ranking second in the NFL in both points scored and fewest points allowed.
 But once again they lost in Divisional playoffs, this time to the #6 seeded Pittsburgh Steelers, 21–18.
-The Colts' playoff runs ended to with a loss to the eventual Super Bowl champions in three consecutive years preceding this season.
+The Colts' playoff runs ended with a loss to the eventual Super Bowl champions in three consecutive years preceding this season.
 After another disappointing loss, Manning had developed a reputation of being unable to make it to a championship, a reputation that followed him from college after he was unable to win an NCAA title with the Tennessee Volunteers (who won a title the year after he graduated).
 The Colts lost some key players after the 2005 season, including James, who departed the Colts for the Arizona Cardinals, and kicker Mike Vanderjagt, the NFL's all-time leader in field goal percentage, who left for the Dallas Cowboys.
 However, they did gain one key addition: 31-year old special teams returner Terrence Wilkins.
 Though he had been out of the NFL for three years, Wilkins finished the season with 52 kickoff returns for 1,272 yards (9th in the NFL).

 Still, the Colts remained one of the AFC's top teams in the 2006 season.
 Manning made the Pro Bowl for the 7th time in his career, completing 362 of 555 passes for 4,397 yards and an NFL-best 31 touchdowns, with an additional 4 rushing touchdowns and with only 9 interceptions and 15 sacks.
 His favorite target was Harrison, who caught 95 passes for 1,366 yards and 12 touchdowns.
 Receiver Reggie Wayne was also a major deep threat with 86 receptions for 1,310 yards and 9 touchdowns.
 Tight ends Ben Utecht and Dallas Clark were also reliable targets, each recording over 30 receptions for over 300 yards.
 On the ground, rookie running back Joseph Addai led the team with 1,081 yards and a 4.8 yards-per-carry average despite not starting any games in the regular season.
 He also caught 40 receptions for 325 yards and scored 8 touchdowns.
 Running back Dominic Rhodes was also a major contributor, rushing for 641 yards and catching 36 passes for 251 yards.
 The offensive line was led by Pro Bowlers Jeff Saturday and Tarik Glenn.
 On special teams, the Colts signed kicker Adam Vinatieri to replace Vanderjagt.
 While Vinatieri's career field goal percentage was lower, the Colts considered him to be an improvement because of his reputation for making "clutch" kicks, a reputation aided by his game winning field goals in Super Bowl XXXVI and Super Bowl XXXVIII.